dustinpfister/blog_posts/_posts/js-promise-all.md

 layout: post
 categories: js
 id: 488
-updated: 2020-06-19 15:23:50
+updated: 2020-06-20 10:02:51
-version: 1.12
+version: 1.13
 ---

-When a whole bunch of tasks need to be accomplished before moving on with things, one way to do so is with the [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method.
+When a whole bunch of tasks need to be accomplished before moving on with things, some or all of which might take a while, one way to do so is with the [Promise.all](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Promise/all) method.
 This method will return a resolved promise object when everything that is given to it via an array as the first argument is resolved if a promise, or is something that is not a promise.
+So the array can be a mixed collection of values some of which can be promises, and things will not continue until all promises in the array are resolved or rejected.

-So it goes without saying that the promise all method is fairly useful whenever I am in a situation in which I need to do a whole bunch of async tasks and then continue with more to do once all of that has completed.
-The promise all method should be there when it comes to native Promise support, but can also be added when working with older platforms via something like bluebird.
+So it goes without saying that the promise all method is fairly useful whenever I am in a situation in which I need to do a whole bunch of async tasks, and then continue with more to do once all of that has completed.
+The promise all method should be there when it comes to native Promise support, but can also be added when working with older platforms via something like [bluebird](/2017/12/02/nodejs-bluebird/).
 So then lets take a look at a few examples of the promise all method in action.

 <!-- more -->